Program overview

 Program Overview

-Humber’s Bachelor of Music degree program stands out as a unique four-year music degree in North America.
-This program integrates recording technology and entrepreneurial business strategies with performance, production, songwriting, and composition across various genres, including jazz, pop, R&B, Latin, and world music.
-Students gain essential knowledge and skills for success in the contemporary music landscape.
+Humber’s Bachelor of Music degree program is a unique four-year music degree in North America.
+It combines recording technology and entrepreneurial business strategy with performance, production, songwriting, and composition across various genres including jazz, pop, R&B, Latin, and world music.
+This program equips students with essential knowledge and skills for success in the contemporary music industry.
+Students learn from experienced faculty who are prominent figures in Canadian music, enhancing their musicianship through private lessons, ensembles, and group classes.
+The program emphasizes practical experience, culminating in a major recording project and portfolio in the final year, which serves as a professional calling card for graduates entering the music industry.

 Program Structure

-The Bachelor of Music program spans 8 semesters, providing a comprehensive education in music.
-The program is structured as follows:
+The Bachelor of Music program at Humber spans 8 semesters, providing a comprehensive education in music.
+The structure includes:

-• Core music courses for the first two years
+• Core music courses for the first two years, focusing on foundational skills.

-• Electives in arranging, composition, film scoring, and more
+• Electives in areas such as arranging, composition, and ethnomusicology.

 Featured Experiences